visgl/deck.gl/docs/get-started/using-layers.md

 ### Sample Layers

-Deck.gl provides a number of sample layers in the [examples directory](https://github.com/uber/deck.gl/tree/4.0-release/examples/sample-layers) intended to illustrate various ideas and approaches to how layers can be designed.
+deck.gl provides a number of sample layers in the [examples directory](https://github.com/uber/deck.gl/tree/4.0-release/examples/sample-layers) intended to illustrate various ideas and approaches to how layers can be designed.
 These layers have documentation in their respective folders, but they are not